irods-contrib/metalnx-web/docs/Metalnx-Architecture.md

 ### emc-metalnx-services

-This is a Metlanx subproject containing all services that compose our service layer.
+This is a Metalnx subproject containing all services that compose our service layer.
 The service layer is used by our controllers (it will be covered later on) to do a specific job in iRODS.

 #### context
 This package contains a class responsible for parsing all credentials from the `*.properties`.
 It will decode credentials to be able to authenticate against iRODS and DBs like MySQL and PostgreSQL.